 If you are interested in solving real-world problems, you like to develop skills to use smart devices efficiently, you want to use and to foster your understanding of mathematics, and you are interested and keen to use statistical techniques and methods to interpret data, MSc Data Science at Essex is for you.
 You study a balance of solid theory and practical application including:

 A successful career in data science requires you to possess truly interdisciplinary knowledge, so we ensure that you graduate with a wide-ranging yet specialised set of skills in this area.
-You are taught mainly within our Department of Mathematical Sciences and our School of Computer Science and Electronic Engineering, but also benefit from input from our Essex Business School, and our Essex Pathways Department.
+You are taught mainly within our School of Mathematics, Statistics and Actuarial Science and our School of Computer Science and Electronic Engineering, but also benefit from input from our Essex Business School, and our Essex Pathways Department.
 Data scientists are required in every sector, carrying out statistical analysis or mining data on social media, so our course can open the door to almost any industry, from health, to government, to publishing.

 Our School of Mathematics, Statistics and Actuarial Science is genuinely innovative and student-focused.
 Our research groups are working on a broad range of collaborative areas tackling real-world issues.
 Here are a few examples:

 Today’s statisticians and computer scientists are creative people who are focused and committed, yet restless and experimental.
 We are home to many of the world’s top scientists, and our staff are driven by creativity and imagination as well as technical excellence.
-We conduct world-leading research in areas such as explorative data analysis, classification and clustering, evolutionary computation, data visualisation and financial forecasting.
+We conduct research in areas such as explorative data analysis, classification and clustering, evolutionary computation, data visualisation and financial forecasting.
 Specialist staff working on data science and analytics include:

 With a predicted shortage of data scientists, now is the time to future-proof your career.
 Data scientists are required in every sector, carrying out statistical analysis or mining data on social media, so our course opens the door to almost any industry, from health, to government, to publishing.